Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/sdks/react-native-sdk.md

 ### User provider

-The user provider is used by the SDK client to access the most up-to-date user information only when it's needed (i.e. when [`fetch()`](#fetch) is called).
+The user provider is used by the SDK client to access the most up-to-date user information only when it's needed (for example, when [`fetch()`](#fetch) is called).
 This provider is optional, but helps if you have a user information store already set up in your application.
-This way, you don't need to manage two separate user info stores in parallel, which may result in a divergent user state if the application user store is updated and experiment is not (or via versa).
+This way, you don't need to manage two separate user info stores in parallel, which may result in a divergent user state if the application user store is updated and experiment isn't (or vice versa).

 ```js title="ExperimentUserProvider"
 interface ExperimentUserProvider {